exiang/open_hub_wiki/Common-Building-Block.md

   * [Startup Stages](Master-Data-Startup-Stages) - which stages this company is in if it is a startup, only one stage at a time.
   * [Legal Form](Master-Data-Legal-Form)

+Organization title is unique throughout the system, which means once taken, it is no longer available for others.

 ## Individual

 Individuals are person, they can founders of tech startups, or student aspiring to be an entrepreneurs.